-The Guidelines aim to assist investors and their proxy voting agents in their interpretation of the provisions of the Code and in forming judgements on the resolutions presented to shareholders at a company's AGM.
-While it is particularly focussed on what voting sanctions may be applied at a company meeting, a decision to vote against management should only be taken after proper consideration of the company's explanation for non-compliance, in the light of the particular circumstances at that company and ideally after engagement.
+Our Guidelines aim to assist pension schemes, asset managers and their proxy voting agents in their interpretation of the provisions of the Code and in forming judgements on the resolutions presented to shareholders at a company's AGM as well as highlighting emerging issues that shareholders may wish to engage on in the run-up.
+That is, while these Guidelines focus particularly on what voting sanctions may be applied at a company meeting, a decision to vote against management should only be taken after proper consideration of the company's explanation for non-compliance, in the light of the particular circumstances and ideally after a meaningful engagement process - either individually or collaboratively - and which gives sufficient time for the company to respond.

-ROLE OF SHAREHOLDERS
+THE ROLE OF SHAREHOLDERS

-The Association recognises that the success of the Code relies to a large part upon investors acknowledging and assuming their own stewardship responsibilities.
-To that end, we are firm supporters of the Stewardship Code and the mind-set that underlies it - in particular that companies with engaged shareholders will perform better over the long run.
+The Association recognises that the success of the Code relies to a significant extent upon investors - including pension schemes, even if not directly engaging with companies themselves - recognising and assuming their own stewardship responsibilities.
+To that end we are supporters of the current Stewardship Code and the mind-set that underlies it, in particular that companies with engaged shareholders will perform better over the long run and this should have a positive impact on pension scheme members' savings.

-We recognise the important role that investors play in making sure that companies genuinely feel there to be scope for explanations as well as compliance with the strictures of the Code.
+We recognise the important role that investors play in making ensure companies genuinely feel there to be scope for explanations as well as compliance with the strictures of the Code.
 Where the views of boards and their shareholders differ on matters of corporate governance, it is to be hoped that constructive discussion will follow, albeit that ultimately shareholders will exercise their rights as owners to do what they see as necessary to protect their interests.

-We encourage companies to make efforts to identify their long-term investors - those investing with long-term objectives rather than those involved in short-term trading - to enable regular and strategic dialogue with a critical mass of engaged investors.
-Equally, it is important that investors are open to engagement on the full range of substantive matters.
+We encourage companies to make efforts to identify their long-term investors i.e. those who are investing with long-term objectives rather than those involved in short-term trading - to enable regular and strategic dialogue with a critical mass of engaged investors.
+It is important that the dialogue between investors and companies takes place throughout the year, rather than being compressed into the period leading up to the shareholder meeting.